Hybrid scale-free skin effect in non-Hermitian systems: A transfer matrix approach: Details of the HN model with boundary impurity

-The real-space EP, or infernal point, emerges under OBC in the case with singular transfer matrix ($t_{R}=0$), where all energies are degenerate at zero but with only one eigenvector \cite{,kunst2019transfer,denner2021,fu2022}.
-Combining the boundary equations (\ref{eqapphnboun1}) and (\ref{eqapphnboun2}) for $t_{R}=0$, we can deduce the physical condition with boundary impurity,
+The real-space EP, or infernal point, emerges under the OBC in the case with the singular transfer matrix ($t_{R}=0$), where all energies are degenerate at zero but have only one eigenvector \cite{,kunst2019transfer,denner2021,fu2022}.
+Combining the boundary equations (\ref{eqapphnboun1}) and (\ref{eqapphnboun2}) for $t_{R}=0$, we can deduce the physical condition with the boundary impurity,

 where